Olympian Oscar Pistorius' "lenient" murder sentence more than doubled

-Double-amputee Olympian Oscar Pistorius' sentence was extended to 13 years and five months by a court Friday for the murder of girlfriend Reeva Steenkamp.
+Double-amputee Olympian Oscar Pistorius' sentence for the murder of girlfriend Reeva Steenkamp was extended to 13 years and five months by a court Friday.

 South Africa's Supreme Court of Appeal increased the sprinter's prison term after prosecutors successfully argued his original sentence of six years was "shockingly lenient.”